 - To change your default shell: go to chpc.utah.edu and login with your U of U credentials.
 You will be presented with your profile, which will have a link "Edit Profile".
 A new dialogue will show, and you will see an option to change shell.
 Change it to whatever you want, and save it.
 Changes will go through in about 15 minutes. - (Also can be used to change your email on record, please do this if you change email addresses.)

 Getting the exercise files

-For today's exercises, open a session to one of the cluster interactives (or linuxclass) and run the following commands:
+For today's exercises, open a session to linuxclass.chpc.utah.edu and run the following commands:

 Either: